badgumby/nodemcu32s_garage_controller/README.md

 To use this controller with [Home Assistant](https://home-assistant.io) you will need to configure an MQTT Broker.
 Here is a guide on configuring the integrated [MQTT Broker](https://www.home-assistant.io/docs/mqtt/broker/).

-Once you have configured an MQTT Broker for use in Home Assistant, you will need to add content below to your `configuration.yaml`, then restart Home Assistant.
+Once you have configured an MQTT Broker for use in Home Assistant, you will need to add the content below to your `configuration.yaml`, then restart Home Assistant.

 ```yaml
 cover: